Swarovski EL Swarovision 42-mm Binoculars

 Full Review

-Swarovski launched their latest version of the classic 42-mm EL binocular in January
+In January of 2010, Swarovski launched their first update of the classic 42-mm EL binoculars.

-ELs originally came out, they redefined what a full-sized, high-end binocular was
+When the original ELs originally came out, they redefined what a full-sized, high-end binocular

 Optical Properties

-The view through the new 42-mm ELs is very bright.
+The view through the 42-mm ELs is very bright.
 When talking about the very best

 binoculars or the very best scopes on the planet, usually the differences in optical